SIHPragati/Pragati_Backend/docs/API.md

 	"targets": 3
 }
 ```
-- **Notes**: At least one target bucket must contain IDs.
+- **Notes**: At least one target bucket must contain IDs unless `isPublic=true`, which publishes the message to the public feed.
 Teachers/principals must belong to the same school they target.

 ### GET `/api/communications/notifications/active`
 - **Roles**: Any authenticated role